Maplebeck

-Maplebeck is a village in Nottinghamshire, England.
-It is located 6 miles north of Southwell, and is part of the civil parish of Winkburn.
-It is in the civil parish of Caunton.
+Maplebeck is a village and civil parish in Nottinghamshire, England and located 6 miles north of the town of Southwell.
+It is surrounded by the villages and parishes of Caunton, Eakring, Kneesall, Kersall and Winkburn.
 It is one of only five villages in England to have a church dedicated to St Radegund and it is also one of only 51 Thankful Villages in England and Wales – those rare places that were spared fatalities in the Great War of 1914 to 1918.

 The parish church of St Radegund was extensively restored in 1898.
+106 residents were reported at the 2021 census.